Constructed language: Sensitivity

 The term planned language is sometimes used to classify an international auxiliary language since the common alternative, artificial, may be perceived as pejorative.
 Outside Esperanto culture, (Note: Esperanto is the world's most widely spoken constructed international auxiliary language.) the term language planning means the prescriptions given to a natural language to standardize it; in this regard, even a "natural language" may be artificial in some respects, meaning some of its words have been crafted by conscious decision.
 Prescriptive grammars, which date to ancient times for classical languages such as Latin and Sanskrit, are rule-based codifications of natural languages, such codifications being a middle ground between naïve natural selection and development of language and its explicit construction.
 The term glossopoeia is also used to mean language construction, particularly construction of artistic languages.

 Classifications are used differently by tradition.
 For example, few speakers of Interlingua consider their language artificial, since they assert that it has no invented content.
 Interlingua's vocabulary is taken from a small set of natural languages, and its grammar is based closely on these source languages, even including some degree of irregularity.
 Its proponents prefer to describe its vocabulary and grammar as standardized rather than artificial or constructed.
 Similarly, Latino sine flexione (LsF) is a simplification of Latin from which the inflections have been removed.
 As with Interlingua, some prefer to describe its development as planning rather than constructing.
 Some speakers of Esperanto and Esperantidos also avoid the term artificial language because they deny that there is anything unnatural about it.

 Accuracy

-Some argue that all human language is artificial; not natural.François Rabelais's fictional giant Pantagruel said: "It is a misuse of terms to say that we have natural language; languages exist through arbitrary institutions and the conventions of peoples.
-Voices, as the dialecticians say, don't signify naturally, but capriciously."
+Some argue that all human language is artificial, not natural.
+For example, in the 16th century (long before the establishment of modern linguistics), François Rabelais wrote through his gigantesque character Pantagruel: